rahulsushilsharma/huggingface-chat/README.md

 >Note: Supported in node 18.x and higher.

->Note: In case the package stops working there is most likely a change in hugging face api, if possible please report it.
+>Note: In case the package stops working there is most likely a change in hugging face api, if possible please report it and update the package to latest if available.

 ## Documentations